naftaliharris/for-x-in-datasets/SPECIFICATION.md

 not required, that binary feature variables use 0/1 formatting.

 Sometimes the rows of a dataset have names.
-For example, each observation (row) might refer to a particular chemical, and the rowname might be the name of this chemical.
+For example, each observation (row) might refer to a particular baseball player, and the rowname might be the name of this player.
 Do not include rownames in DATA.tsv, as they should not be used in building models and consequently complicate doing so.
 Similarly, do not include a column of train/test split ids.
 The general rule is that DATA.tsv should contain only the response variable and the feature variables, nothing more.

 ## METADATA.tsv